Setup of SMS OTP

 Sandbox account

-We recommend you to create a Sandbox account to test our services before implementing them in production.
+We recommend you create a sandbox account to test our services before implementing them in production.

 # Add SMS OTP